 Brimming with ancient history and unbelievable scenery, Egypt is a fascinating country and definitely deserves a spot on any African bucket list.
 While Egypt might be one of the world’s oldest civilizations, there’s more to this country than just its captivating history.
 Today, Egypt is a major tourist hub offering a wide range of experiences for all kinds of travelers, from nature to history to culture to shopping and much more.

 Getting a close-up view of the Pyramids and the Great Sphinx are obligatory things to do while visiting.
-Both landmarks are simply mind-blowing and the perfect spot to learn a bit more about the Egyptian Empire.
+Both these African landmarks are simply mind-blowing and the perfect spot to learn a bit more about the Egyptian Empire.
 Another must-do in Eqypt is joining a cruise on the Nile.
 Whether it be for a sunset or something a bit longer, it will be an unforgettable experience!

 If you’re into diving, be sure to check out all the cool wrecks at Sharm El Sheikh or enjoy the laidback vibes at Dahab.
 Of course, there are lots more to do.
 For instance, explore the ancient temples in Luxor, unwind at Aswan, visit the White Desert or relax in the amazing Siwa Salt Lakes.